rajrathod-1/Quiz-Application/VisionStatement.md

 # Vision Statement

-QuizMonkies Assists students by providing tools to curate and organize their study material!
+QuizMonkies assists students by providing tools to curate and organize their study material!

 ### What is QuizMonkies?